What is the Philip Project?

 How much does it cost?

 The course, including all teaching materials, refreshments, and meals costs £120.
-There is an additional cost of around £80 for the weekend away.
+(This is equivalent to £13.33 per Saturday session – there are nine Saturday sessions).
 It can be paid in termly installments.
-If you feel you cannot afford this do not let that put you off applying, but contact us.
+There will be an additional cost of around £80 for the weekend away.
+If you feel you cannot afford this do not let that put you off applying, but contact us, as sponsorship may be available; or maybe your church might be willing to help you cover the cost.

 About the Philip Project